Stofbrew/endoflife/register-the-death/index.md

 - Finding the Will
 - Talking to family and business associates
 - Telling beneficiaries
-- Protecting assests, listing assets and debts
+- Protecting assets, listing assets and debts
 - Applying to Supreme Court for a grant of Probate
 - Paying any liabilities including income tax to date of death with assets.
 - Preparing accounting and tax information for beneficiaries